GabrielSGoncalves/udacity_data_engineering_project1/README.md

 ```
 ---
 ## 2. Create the Relational Database Schema
-After setting the working environment is time to start creating the Database arquitecture to store our data.
+After setting the working environment is time to start creating the Database architecture to store our data.

 ### 2.1.
 Creating the default database